s4ke/Master-Thesis/src/md/050-benchmarks.md

-While this shows that hyper-threading can be of benefit in real-world scenarios running similar workloads to the ones presented in the benchmarks, we only use real cores for the performance measurements in Chapter \ref{sec:benchmarkResults} as the purpose of this paper is to show the performance of PArrows and not to investigate parallel behaviour with hyper-threading.
+While this shows that hyper-threading can be of benefit in real-world scenarios running similar workloads to the ones presented in the benchmarks, we only use real cores for the performance measurements in Chapter \ref{sec:benchmarkResults} as the purpose of this chapter is to show the performance of PArrows and not to investigate parallel behaviour with hyper-threading.

 ## Benchmark results